Abil-Shrestha/Abil-Shrestha/README.md

 * 🌍  I'm based in New york
 * 🧠  I'm learning Next.Js and Remix
-* 🤝  I'm open to collaborating on Interesting Projects
+* 🤝  I'm open to collaborate on Interesting Projects

 ### Skills